regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

  iptables -A PREROUTING -t raw -p tcp --dport 2121 \
  	-d 1.2.3.4 -j CT --helper ftp

-We thus recommand NOT to use module options anymore, and use the CT target instead.
+We thus recommend NOT to use module options anymore, and use the CT target instead.

 Disable helper by default